 Firstrade was one of the first brokers on the internet to offer completely free trading, and even today is usually cheaper than any of its competitors.
 This platform offers free trading in stocks, ETFs, mutual funds and options.
 This last is rare, if not unique, among online trading platforms.

-Investors pay a net yield basis to trade bonds, and margin trading is available starting at interest rates of 8.75%.
+Investors pay a net yield basis to trade bonds, and margin trading is available starting at interest rates of 13% (9% for $1 million and over).
 Broker assisted trading typically comes with an additional $20 charge.
 Firstrade does not charge inactivity fees, but does charge some fees for basic activities such as transferring your money out.
 The exact amounts vary depending on how you move your money and what you choose to do.

 Effectiveness: How Well Does Firstrade Work?